German-BioImaging/omero-ontop-mappings/README.md

 ## Deployment

-To deploy your own OMERO–VKG instance, use the interactive deployment script included in this repository.
+To deploy your own OMERO–VKG instance, use the interactive deployment script included in this repository (it assumes cookiecutter is installed and in your $PATH.
+If not, check https://www.cookiecutter.io).

 ### 1. Generate a deployment directory